IJS01/Comfreessor/README.md

 # Comfreessor

-**The fastest, simplest, most complete image and video compressor for Mac.
-100% free, forever.**
+**The simplest, fastest, most powerful and complete image and video compressor for Mac.
+100% full and free, forever.**

 No login.
 No trial.
 No tiers.
 No subscriptions.
 No ads.